leongrdic/php-dataplater/readme.md

 **Value**: SMPL expression

 **Additional attributes**:
-- `data-dp-key`: variable name to use for the current element key (optional)
+- `data-dp-key`: name of var in which will be the current element key (optional)
-- `data-dp-value`: variable name to use for the current element value
+- `data-dp-value`: name of var in which will be the current element value

 The expression must evaluate to an array or an iterable object.
-Children of the element with the `data-dp-foreach` attribute will be copied for each iteration and the `data-dp-key` and `data-dp-value` variables will be set to the current element key and value to be used in those child elements.
+Children of the element with the `data-dp-foreach` attribute will be copied for each iteration and the `data-dp-key` and `data-dp-value` vars will be set to the current element key and value to be used in those child elements.

 The element containing the `data-dp-foreach` attribute will be removed after the loop.